Infineon/btsdk-rfcomm/README.md

 ### Overview

-This repo contains RFCOMM libraries used in BTSDK2.0 and higher.
+This repo contains RFCOMM libraries used in BTSDK 2.0 and higher.
 The libraries included in this repo are:

 * obex_lib<br/>
-    * Object Exchange library<br/>
+    * Object Exchange Protocol library<br/>

 * pbap_lib<br/>